NikiAdivi/Custom-RSA-from-Scratch/README.md

 ### Disclaimer
 This is not the original RSA implementation.
 Considering the system limitations, the following implementation encrypts letter by letter.
-Also uses a padding scheme to add digits at alteernate places to ensure that same letter doesn't get encrypted to the same number.
+Also uses a padding scheme to add digits at alternate places to ensure that same letter doesn't get encrypted to the same number.

 ## Two types of implementatons:
 ### Using File handling: